gershwin-os/applications/README.md

 ## Usage (Debian)

-Follow these steps to set up Gershwin System on Debian:
+Follow these steps to install Applications on Debian:

 1. Clone the repository with submodules: